daudix/daudix.one/content/blog/auto-and-manual-dark-themes-are-pain/index.md

 description = "One of the thigns why I hate JS" date = 2024-02-06
 [taxonomies]
-tags = ["Microblog", "Devlog", "Website", "Duckquill", "JavaScript"]
+tags = ["Devlog", "Website", "Duckquill", "JavaScript"]
 +++

-> This is a post in a new format called "microblog", not quite a Mastodon post nor a full-blown blog post, you got the idea :)
+> ~~This is a post in a new format called "microblog", not quite a Mastodon post nor a full-blown blog post, you got the idea :)~~
+> Changed my mind, blog (even small) is here, microblog is on Fediverse, no in between.

 I was just working on adding a manual dark mode toggle to Duckquill as [some people wanted to see it](https://codeberg.org/daudix/duckquill/issues/5), and it turned out to be a huge pain (who might've though), it needs either: